Wavelet transform: Wavelet compression

-Discrete wavelet transform has been successfully applied for the compression of electrocardiograph (ECG) signals In this work, the high correlation between the corresponding wavelet coefficients of signals of successive cardiac cycles is utilized employing linear prediction.

-Wavelet compression is not effective for all kinds of data.
-Wavelet compression handles transient signals well.
-But smooth, periodic signals are better compressed using other methods, particularly traditional harmonic analysis in the frequency domain with Fourier-related transforms.
-Compressing data that has both transient and periodic characteristics may be done with hybrid techniques that use wavelets along with traditional harmonic analysis.
-For example, the Vorbis audio codec primarily uses the modified discrete cosine transform to compress audio (which is generally smooth and periodic), however allows the addition of a hybrid wavelet filter bank for improved reproduction of transients.

-See Diary Of An x264 Developer: The problems with wavelets (2010) for discussion of practical issues of current methods using wavelets for video compression.

 Method

 First a wavelet transform is applied.
 This produces as many coefficients as there are pixels in the image (i.e., there is no compression yet since it is only a transform).
 These coefficients can then be compressed more easily because the information is statistically concentrated in just a few coefficients.
 This principle is called transform coding.
 After that, the coefficients are quantized and the quantized values are entropy encoded and/or run length encoded.

 A few 1D and 2D applications of wavelet compression use a technique called "wavelet footprints".

 Evaluation

 Requirement for image compression

 For most natural images, the spectrum density of lower frequency is higher.
 As a result, information of the low frequency signal (reference signal) is generally preserved, while the information in the detail signal is discarded.
 From the perspective of image compression and reconstruction, a wavelet should meet the following criteria while performing image compression: